ynniv/deposits/index.md

 - Maintain independence from operators they audit
 - Compete on accuracy and reliability of monitoring

-### 6.5 Client Requirements
+### 6.5 Client Expectations

-- Manage single ECDSA keypair that controls one or many deposits
+- Manage Schnorr keypairs that each control one or many deposits
 - Sign payment authorizations
-- Validate invoices to prevent fake invoice attacks
+- Validate invoice signatures to prevent fake invoice attacks
 - Track deposit states across multiple vaults
-- Select acceptable auditors for each deposit
-- Monitor operator reputation scores
 - Prefer operators with robust multi-vault architectures
 - Implement deposit distribution strategies